georglauterbach/uncore/documentation/content/index.md

 This work was and is heavily inspired by [_Phillip Oppermann_'s _BlogOS_][blog-os] project.
 The purpose of _unCORE_ is to explore Rust's capabilities, get a better understanding of how Rust and operating system kernels work, and to provide a kernel implementation.

 !!! info "Licensing"
-    This project is licensed under the [GNU General Public License v3], except for those parts (lines of code from used libraries) already licensed under other licenses.
-Moreover, code taken from [_Phillip Oppermann_'s _BlogOS_ project][blog-os] is not covered by the license of this project as well.
+    This project is licensed under the [GNU General Public License v3], **except** for those parts (lines of code from used libraries) already licensed under other licenses.

 [//]: # (Links)